Welcome to Breathe's employment law hub

 These contracts should cover the basics like job title, what the job involves, and how many hours you’ll be working, so everyone knows what’s expected.

-Employers have to hand over a written statement that lays out the important stuff like pay, holiday entitlement, and how much notice you need to give if you're leaving.
+Employers have to hand over a written statement that lays out the important stuff like pay, holiday entitlement, benefits, and how much notice you need to give if you’re leaving.

 If there are any changes to the contract, employers need to play fair, give you a heads-up, and explain what’s happening to keep things clear and honest.